-- 1st incubation: Antigen in the sample (30 μL), a biotinylated monoclonal PCT-specific antibody, and a monoclonal PCT-specific antibody labeled with a ruthenium complexa) react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin - The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
-Unbound substances are then removed with ProCell/ProCell M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the reagent barcode or e-barcode. - a) Tris(2,2'-bipyridyl)ruthenium(II)-complex ( $Ru(bpy)3^{2+}$ )
+- 1st incubation: Antigen in the sample (18 μL), a biotinylated monoclonal PCT-specific antibody, and a monoclonal PCT-specific antibody labeled with a ruthenium complex^{a)} react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin. - The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
+Unbound substances are then removed with ProCell II M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the cobas link a) Tris(2,2'-bipyridyl)ruthenium(II)-complex (Ru(bpy) $^{2+}3$)